faraz9993/Azure_Devops_.NET/README.md

 2. Release
 ----

 ### However, before that we need to have a runner.
 We will create a self-hosted runner.
-Below is the link of the video that will help to create the self-hosted runner either in the Local Machine or the VM.
+Below is a link of the YouTube video that will help to create the self-hosted runner either in the Local Machine or the VM.

 ```
 https://youtu.be/O-HQmWniyyY?si=ZIOb4PiHuyj2qBMZ